baajur/born/README.md

 1. `$cargo test pass` to run passing tests.
 2. `$cargo test fail` to run failing tests.
 You need to install [trybuild] first.

-If you want to see how macros from this package expand, use `$cargo test macros`.
-You need to install [rustfmt](https://github.com/rust-lang/rustfmt) and [cargo-expand](https://github.com/dtolnay/cargo-expand) to use it.
+If you want to see how the macros from this package expand, use `$cargo test macros`.
+You need to install [rustfmt](https://github.com/rust-lang/rustfmt) and [cargo-expand](https://github.com/dtolnay/cargo-expand) to use it before.

 ```console
 $rustup component add rustfmt && cargo install cargo-expand
 ```

 [macrotest] is based on [trybuild].
+They are not that compatible to test with a single command and take long time.

-They are not that compatible to test with a single command.
-It makes the test to redownload the dependendencies and recompile everytime.
+They make cargo to redownload the dependendencies and recompile everytime.
 For that reason, there are commands to test them separately.

 #### License